Pursuing Christlike Character

 There are three things that keep us from taking on the character of Christ and growing in holiness:

-Self-justification: Like the rich young man, we convince ourselves that we don’t need to make a lot of changes in our lives.
-We settle for where we’re at right now.
+Self-justification: Like the rich young man in Matthew’s Gospel, we convince ourselves that we don’t need to make a lot of changes in our lives.
+We settle for where we are right now.
 We don’t strive to give God more.

-Perhaps a part of us has been sensing we need to forgive someone, serve more, be more generous with our time, make a change, give up something or stop doing something.
-But we’re afraid, too attached, too set in our ways, too proud to reveal our weaknesses, too stubborn to admit we’re wrong, or not wanting to give something up.
-So what might we be tempted to do in these moments?
+Perhaps a part of us has sensed that we need to forgive someone, serve more, be more generous with our time, make a change, give up something or stop doing something.
+But we’re afraid — too attached, too set in our ways, too proud to reveal our weaknesses, too stubborn to admit we’re wrong or too reluctant to give something up.
+What might we be tempted to do in these moments?
 We might rationalize our weaknesses and justify our lack of generous love.
-We tell ourselves we’re doing better than most people—we pray, believe the Church’s teachings, go to adoration, lead a Bible study.
+We tell ourselves we’re doing better than most people — we pray, believe the Church’s teachings, go to adoration, lead a Bible study.
 We’re good enough.
 We don’t really need to do more.

-Sometimes God allows us to continue experiencing a certain weakness, so that we grow in humility and become deeply convinced of how incapable we are to conquer our sins on our own.
-In his book, Searching for and Maintaining Peace, Fr.
+Sometimes God allows us to continue experiencing a certain weakness so that we grow in humility and become deeply convinced of how incapable we are of conquering our sins on our own.
+As Fr.
 Jacques Philippe writes,

-We easily can forget how completely dependent we are on God for everything—most especially for rooting out sins and growing in holiness.
-Indeed, our transformation in Christ is impossible without the help of God’s grace.
+We can easily forget how completely dependent we are on God for everything — most especially for rooting out sins and growing in holiness.
+Our transformation in Christ is impossible without the help of God’s grace.
 If we try to rely on our own strength and follow our own timetables and plans for how we will achieve holiness, we are doomed to failure.
 Reflecting on her sinful past, St. Teresa of Avila wrote, “Self-reliance is what destroyed me.”

-Self-condemnation: When we face our sins and weaknesses, we might be tempted to get frustrated with ourselves or easily discouraged that we are not progressing in the spiritual life as we had hoped.
+Self-condemnation: When we face our sins and weaknesses, we might be tempted to get frustrated with ourselves or easily discouraged to see that we are not progressing in the spiritual life as we had hoped.
 We may say to ourselves, “I hate it when I do that!
 Why do I keep struggling with this?
-How come I’m not improving in this area!?”
-Discouraging, self-condemning thoughts might enter our heads, “I’m so terrible.
+How come I’m not improving in this area?”
+Discouraging, self-condemning thoughts might enter our heads: “I’m so terrible.
 I’m never going to change!
 Why do I even bother trying?”
 Such thoughts, however, are not from God.
 They come from the enemy, the devil.
-He’s the one whom the Bible calls “the accuser.”
+He’s the one whom the Bible calls “the accuser” (Rev 12:10).

 Self-condemnation keeps us focused on ourselves and beaten down.
 It hinders us from turning to God with humble and contrite hearts.
-It keeps us from seeing our faults the way God sees them—not as the accuser, but as a loving Father who is “merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness” (Exod.
-34:6).
+It keeps us from seeing our faults the way God sees them — not as the accuser, but as a loving Father who is “merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness” (Ex 34:6).

 Make a commitment to becoming more like Christ in one area of your life.
-Perhaps, choose the area where you seem to struggle the most.
+Perhaps choose the area where you seem to struggle the most.
 Then, make a plan for the next few weeks detailing how you will grow to change this habit or strive to improve in this area of struggle.
 Consider:

-Like the Rich Young Man, disciples of Jesus should always be considering how we can love God more—“what do I still lack.”
-But unlike the Rich Yong Man, we should be willing to give up whatever stands in the way of a deeper friendship with Christ.
+Like the rich young man in Matthew Chapter 19, disciples of Jesus should always be considering how we can love God more: “What do I still lack?”
+But unlike the rich young man, we should be willing to give up whatever stands in the way of a deeper friendship with Christ.

 Iron in Fire Analogy: Just as iron takes on the properties of fire, so Christians through sanctifying grace take on the character of Christ.